kobraworksmodding/Saints-Row-2-Juiced-Patch/README.md

 - [Clippy](https://github.com/Clippy95)
 - [Scanti](https://github.com/scanti2)
 - [Caboose](https://github.com/CabooseSayzWTF)

+## Contributing
+This [issues list](https://github.com/kobraworksmodding/SR2IssuesList/issues) is a good lead on SR2-specific issues to attempt to fix.
+* Contributions are very much welcome for the game and for any Juiced bugs, and we are willing to help with any issues/contributions if you open an issue/PR.
+* Netcode is out-of-scope, if there's a feature you want to implement that uses networking contact us.
+* This repository's issues is not meant for technical support.

 ## Special Thanks
 - [Scanti](https://github.com/scanti2) - Extra help with Juiced Patch + Created Monkey Patch